cl1ck/es7knockout/README.md

 Otherwise, you can download and install from [here](http://nodejs.org/download/).

-### Install jspm, gulp & styledoccoe globally
+### Install jspm & gulp globally

-JSPM, Gulp and Styledoccy must be installed globally in order to use the command line tools. *You may need to use `sudo`*
+JSPM and Gulp must be installed globally in order to use the command line tools. *You may need to use `sudo`*

 ```
-npm install gulp jspm styledocco -g
+npm install gulp jspm -g
 ```

 ### Install npm dependencies